shabnajL/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Taking the course

-The course contains fourteen parts, the first of which is numbered 0 for consistency with past iterations.
+The course contains fourteen parts, the first numbered 0 for consistency with past iterations.
 One part corresponds loosely to one week (averaging 15-20 hours) of studying, but the speed of completing the course is flexible.

 Proceeding from part <i>n</i> to part <i>n+1</i> is not sensible before enough know-how of the topics in part <i>n</i> has been achieved.
 In pedagogic terms, the course uses [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning), and you are only intended to proceed to the next part after doing enough of the exercises of the previous part.

 In parts 1-4 you are expected to do <i>at least</i> all of the exercises that are not marked with an asterisk(*).
 Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next parts.
-Parts 5-13 do not have asterisk marked exercises since there is no similar dependency on previous parts.
+Parts 5-13 do not have asterisk-marked exercises since there is no similar dependency on previous parts.

 The speed of completing the course is flexible.